BALLAST: Bayesian Active Learning with Look-ahead Amendment for Sea-drifter Trajectories under Spatio-Temporal Vector Fields: BALLAST

-To sample vector fields for BALLAST at time $t_n$ with observations $\mathcal{D}_n$, we first use the extended posterior distribution $\bm{f}|\mathcal{D}_n$ to generate the SPDE initial condition by drawing from $\bm{f}(R, t_n)|\mathcal{D}_n$, then propagate the initial condition until terminal time $T$ using the state space model.
-This approach maintains the linear in time complexity of the SPDE sampling while avoiding the need to filter over the extended spatial locations.
+To sample vector fields for BALLAST at time $t_n$ with observations $\mathcal{D}_n$ using VaSE, we first use the extended posterior distribution $\bm{f}|\mathcal{D}_n$ to generate the SPDE initial condition by drawing from $\bm{f}(R, t_n)|\mathcal{D}_n$, then propagate the initial condition until terminal time $T$ using the state space model.
+Full details of VaSE can be found in Section \ref{sec:vase}.

+The computational costs of drawing one posterior sample using the three approaches (standard GP, SPDE-GP, vanilla-SPDE exchange) are compared in Table \ref{tab:cost_comp}, where $N_\text{obs}$ ($\approx 200$) denotes the observation number, $N_\text{obs,t}$ ($\approx 200$) denotes the number of distinct observation times, $N_\text{pred,s}$ ($\approx 500$) and $N_\text{pred,t}$ ($\approx 1000$) denotes the number of prediction spatial and temporal points.
+Using the approximate values, we can notice that VaSE is of the cost order $10^8$, significantly cheaper than the $10^{11}$ cost of SPDE and $10^{17}$ cost of standard GP.

+We also measured the wall run times of VaSE on a consumer laptop equipped with an Apple Silicon CPU and 24 GB RAM.
+In the same setup as that of Section \ref{sec:experiment-synthetic}, drawing one posterior sample with VaSE takes under 4 seconds (3.77s at decision time t = 2.5, 3.89s at t = 5.0, 3.64s at t = 7.5), whereas SPDE takes around 4.5 minutes (245.77s at t = 2.5, 259.83s at t = 5.0, 281.75s at t = 7.5).
+This additional comparison provides further evidence that VaSE is noticeably more efficient than the state-of-the-art SPDE approach for the kinds of sampling tasks considered in the paper.